-My version of a tiny GPS tracker/logger you can put into anything you want to track and see where it has been.Designed by Phoenix CNC, OLEDiUNO, Ships from Bulgaria
+My version of a tiny GPS tracker/logger you can put into anything you want to track and see where it has been.Designed by Phoenix CNC, OLEDiUNO in Bulgaria

 Most innovated custom PCB with too many features to list.
 OLEDiESP version with microSD card support out now.

 What is it?
 NEW!
 Smaller version with less current consumption, around 30 mA, everything else is the same.
 It measures only 20 x 20 x 13 mm.
 A tiny GPS tracker/logger that runs from 3.7 volt to 5 v...Read More…

 NEW!
 Smaller version with less current consumption, around 30 mA, everything else is the same.
 It measures only 20 x 20 x 13 mm.

 A tiny GPS tracker/logger that runs from 3.7 volt to 5 volts and records the data onto a micro SD card for displaying it with Google Earth for example.
 Micro SD card not included.